r-ba/woofer/README.md

 ### Usage

-Woofer was designed to be used in projects without a framework.
+Woofer was designed to be used in projects without a client-side framework.
 However for React projects it should be fairly straightforward to modify so that you may import `ui/src/App.js` as a component.
 In either case the following setup is necessary to be fully functional:

 In `ui/src/chatAPI.js` you must point `openSocket` towards the appropriate endpoint which handles socket.io requests, and `fetchAgentInfo` towards the appropriate endpoint that returns a JSON object which looks like:
 ```json